IMPORTANT: Target 2020 programme closed;

 We offer a free site survey, report and presentation, analysing how your business uses energy.
 We will recommend energy-saving measures, including no-cost, low-cost and capital-cost measures, all of which will save your business money.
 There is no obligation to install improvements, but if you choose to invest – there are generous grants available to cover 35% of the installation costs.

-The programme is open to eligible SME's in Gloucestershire, and as the Business Energy Efficiency Programme in Herefordshire, and is delivered by Severn Wye Energy Agency, an independent charity and not-for-profit company with a mission to provide practical expertise for more energy efficient and sustainable living.
+The programme is open to eligible SME's in Gloucestershire, and as the Business Energy Efficiency Programme in Herefordshire, and is delivered by Severn Wye Energy Agency, an independent charity and not-for-profit company with a mission to provide practical expertise for more energy efficient, sustainable living.

 Gloucestershire Target 2020 Project